 - We provide volunteering and work experience opportunities that enable parents, carers and autistic young people to gain skills and improve confidence.

-BAS is an Unincorporated Association, which means we exist to serve the local autism family community.
-It also means any money that we raise or that is donated is spent solely on events, activities or things that will help families affected by autism in Bristol and surrounding areas.
+BAS exist to serves the local autism family community.
+Any money that we raise or that is donated is spent solely on events, activities or things that will help families affected by autism in Bristol and surrounding areas.
 We have strong values.
 Our funding comes from private individual donations and grants.
 We have a core team of decision makers that runs the organisation.

-We are not a charity, and we are not council funded.
+We are not council funded.
 This means we can act quickly to create new opportunities to support families with autistic children, either diagnosed or undiagnosed, regardless of the area where they live.

 What we’re not

 Bristol Autism Support is an independent organisation.
 We are not affiliated with any other charities or organisations.
 We are not:

 Bristol Autism Project, which provides activities for children diagnosed with autism.
 Their telephone number is 01179 038250 and their email address is firstname.lastname@example.org.
 Please click here to learn more about the Project.